 – Lastly, (but certainly not least!) one of my favorite public spaces is that of Golden Gardens.
 Being a Florida girl at heart, this waterfront park feeds my need for the occasional beach trip.
 This is the perfect place for an outdoor picnic (limited grills available) and a beach bonfire.

-– I recommend this for all travel, but you should always download the offline map of the city you’re visiting on your phone’s GoogleMaps app… you never know when your phone is going to lose reception when you most need it.
+– I recommend this for all travel, but you should always download the offline map of the city you’re visiting on your phone’s GoogleMaps app… you never know when your phone is going to lose reception when you need it the most.

 – To save yourself the agony of waiting in a ticket line, I recommend purchasing any tickets online ahead of time for attractions (Space Needle, Seattle Art Museum, etc.) whenever possible.
 It’s such a timesaver (BONUS: you’re being “green” by downloading electronic tickets!).